risingwavelabs/risingwave-docs/docs/guides/sink-to-aws-kinesis.md

 This topic described how to sink data from RisingWave to AWS Kinesis Data Streams.

-:::note Beta Feature
+:::info Public Preview
-The AWS Kinesis sink connector in RisingWave is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 ## Syntax